jahangiralom99/task-management-server/README.md

 # Task management

-Build a task management application using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
-The application should allow users to perform CRUD operations on tasks, register accounts, log in, and exclusively manage their own tasks.
+Build a task management application using the MERN (MongoDB, Express.js, React.js, Node.js, Tailwincss) stack.
+The application should allow users to perform CRUD operations on tasks,register accounts, log in, and exclusively manage their own tasks.
 Pagination and input validation are mandatory.

 ## Features